Claude for Ecommerce: 10 Things You Can Do Today

 Claude eliminates it.
 Because Polar MCP already has your Shopify, ad platforms, and margin data unified behind one semantic layer, Claude can answer this in one call.

-Prompt #1 — Monday Performance Check
+Prompt #1 — Monday performance check

 You are my head of growth.
 Pull yesterday's revenue, spend, blended ROAS,